 - experience with single-cell imaging (desirable)

-- extensive understanding of cell signalling pathways.
+- extensive understanding of cell signalling pathways

 Since our inception 160 years ago, the University of Sydney has led to improve the world around us.
 We believe in education for all and that effective leadership makes lives better.
 These same values are reflected in our approach to diversity and inclusion, and underpin our long-term strategy for growth.
 We’re Australia’s first university and have an outstanding global reputation for academic and research excellence.
 Across 9 campuses, we employ over 7600 academic and non-academic staff who support over 47,000 students.
 We are undergoing significant transformative change which brings opportunity for innovation, progressive thinking, breaking with convention, challenging the status quo, and improving the world around us.

 For more information on the position and University, please view the candidate information pack available from the job’s listing on the University of Sydney careers website.